mathflowjs/mathflow/docs/api/index.md

 - **Details**

-    It takes one argument that must be a string containing MathScript expressions.
+    It takes one argument that must be a string containing MathFlow expressions.

 - **Example**

     Adding two numbers: `1` and `2`

     ```ts
-    import { evaluate } from 'mathscript';
+    import { evaluate } from 'mathflow';

     const script = `
     # declare variables